meza/trance-stack/README.md

 The `NODE_ENV` variable is used to determine which environment you're running the application in.
 It seems like ARC has a hard time figuring it out on its own, so we've set it up to be set manually.
 If all goes well, it won't be needed for long.

+The `SESSION_SECRET` variable is used to encrypt the session cookies.
+It should be a long, random string.

 ### GitHub Settings

 > **Note**